 What do we offer?

 We are an approved AETO looking for pupils who are committed to a career with us.
-For October 2023, we are looking for one common law pupil (supervisors in civil, criminal and family law) and one specialist family law pupil and we are likely to offer the same opportunities for pupils starting in October 2024.
+For October 2023, we have recruited looking for one common law pupil (supervisors in civil, criminal and family law) and one specialist family law pupil and we are likely to offer the same opportunities for pupils starting in October 2024.
 We offer unparalleled advocacy opportunities, and expect pupils in their second 6 to be in court most days.
 For those considering a role in the judiciary long term, a mixed set provides a fantastic grounding and the ability to demonstrate your flexibility and adaptability.

 We offer a Pupillage Award which is made up of guaranteed payments of £12,000 plus travel expenses in First 6, and guaranteed earnings of at least £12,000 in Second 6.
 Earnings in Second 6 typically exceed the Award substantially, and most pupils can expect to earn £20,000 - £30,000 in Second 6.
 We also provide access to online resources allowing you to work from anywhere; individual marketing coaching; regular reviews and feedback; and we run a bespoke training programme for first 6 pupils.
 This focusses on applications and hearings that pupils will most commonly encounter in second 6.
 Our friendly junior tenants provide pupils with peer support, mentoring and frequent socials.

 We are committed to flexibility and have an extensive flexible working policy.
 We will consider any request for flexibility within the recruitment process and pupillage itself.
 For a confidential discussion regarding any request for flexibility, please contact our Chambers Director.